Kosa Lek: Background

 Lek became a minister and also a trader, and had a deep trade rivalry with one of the King's favorite Aqa Muhammed Astarabadi of the Persian community until the latter was accused of corruption in 1677 and executed by having his mouth sealed shut in October 1679.

 Later Lek put a Greek adventurer and trader Constantine Phaulkon into his service to help facilitating his trading business.
-Impressed by his talent, Lek introduced him into the court of King Narai in 1681 and Phaulkon began to work as a interpreter.
+Impressed by his talent, Lek introduced him into the court of King Narai in 1681 and Phaulkon began to work as an interpreter.
 Phaulkon's ability to manage accounting and foreign affairs quickly gained the royal favor of the King.

 In 1683, Lek had a disagreement with King Narai over the construction of a European-style fortress as suggested by Phaulkon.
 Lek was said to have received a bribe of 50 scales (about 4,000 baht in present days) from some certain phrai who did not want it built.
 King Narai had his men flog Lek with rattan sticks, after which he died from his injuries about a month later.

 Although King Narai grieved for Lek's death, this did not stop him from sending his men to confiscate Lek's properties, leaving his family with nothing.
 King Narai offered Lek's former position to Phaulkon, which he declined and instead accepted the advisory role to the Malay noble Okya Wang, who had assumed the position.